social grammar (n.)

 extends beyond language into behavior, perception, and timing

-differs from social norms by emphasizing structure rather than shared expectations
+differs from descriptive social norms by emphasizing interactional structure rather than shared expectations

 Notes